L.J.K. Outdoors, LLC.

 July

-Rockfish/Bluefish/Spanish Mackerel/Spot- we start to focus on bottom fishing for Spot/Croaker/Perch and trolling for Mackerel/Bluefish (Late July).
+Rockfish/Bluefish/Spot/ Croaker/Red Drum- we start to focus on bottom fishing for Spot/Croaker/Perch and trolling for Bluefish (Late July).
 We also start to target GIANT Red Drum with light tackle...it’s the fight of a lifetime and a TRUE trophy fish for any real angler (Late July-September)!
 Also we will be live lining for Rockfish when possible.

 August